 The PDCS, the PSD, and the AP are the three dominant political groups in the country.
 There are several smaller groups, however, and majority governments are usually formed by a coalition of parties.

-Freedom of speech and the press are guaranteed.
-There are daily newspapers, a state-run broadcast system for radio and television called RTV, and a private FM station, Radio Titiano.
+Freedoms of speech and the press are guaranteed.
+There are threedaily private newspapers and one weekly paper, a state-run broadcast system for radio and television called RTV, and a private FM station, Radio Titiano.
 The Sammarinese have access to all Italian print media and certain Italian broadcast stations.
 Access to the internet is unrestricted.

 The country prohibits religious discrimination by law.
 Roman Catholicism is the dominant, but not the state, religion.
-Citizens can voluntarily donate 0.3 percent of their income through their taxes to the Catholic Church or other groups, such as the Waldesian Church or the Jehovah’s Witnesses.
+Citizens can voluntarily donate 0.3 percent of their income through their taxes to the Catholic Church or other groups, such as the Waldesian Church—the world’s oldest Protestant church—or the Jehovah’s Witnesses.
 Academic freedom is respected in the country.

 Residents are free to assemble, demonstrate, and conduct open public discussions.
 Civic organizations are active.
 Workers are free to organize into trade unions and bargain collectively with employers.
 They are also free to strike, if they do not work in military occupations.
 Approximately half of the country’s workforce is unionized.

 The judiciary is independent.
 Lower court judges are required to be noncitizens—generally Italians—to assure impartiality.
 The final court of review is the Council of Twelve, a group of judges chosen for six-year terms from among the members of the Grand and General Council.
 The country’s prison system generally meets international standards, and civilian authorities maintain effective control over the police and security forces.